OpenEvalProject/evals/manuscripts/elife-73475/v1/manuscript.md

 Receptor proteins on the surfaces of T cells are an essential component of the cell-mediated adaptive immune response in humans.
 Cells throughout the body regularly present protein fragments, known as antigens, on cell-surface molecules called major histocompatibility complex (MHC).
 Each T cell expresses a randomly-generated T cell receptor (TCR) which can bind the MHC-bound peptide and, if necessary, initiate an immune response.
 As part of this immune response, a T cell will proliferate and subsequent clones of that T cell will inherit the same antigen-specific TCR.
 Over time, the collection of all TCRs in an individual (the TCR repertoire) will dynamically summarize their previous immune exposures (Woodsworth et al., 2013).

 To appropriately defend against a wide array of foreign pathogens, each individual has a highly diverse TCR repertoire.
 To generate diverse and functional TCRs, T cells combine a random generation process called V(D)J recombination with a selection process for proper expression and MHC recognition.
-Each TCR is composed of an α and a β protein chain which are both generated through V(D)J recombination.
-In the β chain, the recombination process proceeds by randomly choosing from a pool of V-gene, D-gene, and J-gene segments of the germline T cell receptor beta (TCRB) locus over a series of steps.
+Each TCR is composed of an $\alpha$ and a $\beta$ protein chain which are both generated through V(D)J recombination.
+In the $\beta$ chain, the recombination process proceeds by randomly choosing from a pool of V-gene, D-gene, and J-gene segments of the germline T cell receptor beta (TCRB) locus over a series of steps.
 First, the intervening chromosomal DNA between a randomly chosen D- and J-gene is removed to form a hairpin loop at the end of each gene (Gellert, 1994; Fugmann et al., 2000; Schatz and Swanson, 2011).
 Next, these hairpin loops are nicked open, often asymmetrically, by the Artemis-DNA-PKcs protein complex to create overhangs at the ends of each gene (Weigert et al., 1978; Moshous et al., 2001; Ma et al., 2002; Lu et al., 2007; Zhao et al., 2020).
 Depending on the location of the nick, the single-stranded overhang can contain short inverted repeats of gene terminal sequence known as P-nucleotides (Nadel and Feeney, 1995; Gauss and Lieber, 1996; Nadel and Feeney, 1997; Jackson et al., 2004).
 From here, nucleotides may be deleted from the gene ends through an incompletely understood mechanism suggested to involve Artemis (Feeney et al., 1994; Nadel and Feeney, 1995; Nadel and Feeney, 1997; Jackson et al., 2004; Gu et al., 2010; Zhao et al., 2020).
 This nucleotide trimming can remove traces of P-nucleotides (Gauss and Lieber, 1996; Srivastava and Robins, 2012).
 Next, non-templated nucleotides, known as N-insertions, can be added between the gene segments by the enzyme terminal deoxynucleotidyl transferase (TdT) (Kallenbach et al., 1992; Gilfillan et al., 1993; Komori et al., 1993).
 Once the nucleotide addition and deletion steps are completed, the gene segments are ligated together.
 The process is then repeated between this D-J junction and a random V-gene segment to generate a complete TCRβ  protein chain.
-After the β chain has been generated, a similar α chain recombination proceeds, although without a D-gene, to complete the TCR.
+After the β chain has been generated, a similar $\alpha$ chain recombination proceeds, although without a D-gene, to complete the TCR.
 Following the generation process, each completed TCR undergoes a selection process in the thymus to limit autoreactivity and ensure its ability to correctly bind peptide antigens presented on a specific MHC molecule (Goldrath and Bevan, 1999; Thomas and Crawford, 2019).

 TCR repertoires vary between individuals and are a complicated tangle of genetically determined biases and immune exposures.
 Disentangling these factors is essential for understanding how our diverse repertoires support a powerful immune response.
 Previous efforts to unravel the genetic and environmental determinants governing TCR repertoire diversity have been highly impactful despite lacking high-throughput TCR repertoire sequencing data (Sharon et al., 2016; Gao et al., 2019) and/or high-resolution genotype data (Rubelt et al., 2016; Emerson et al., 2017; Gao et al., 2019; Krishna et al., 2020).
 For example, it has been shown that variation in the MHC locus biases TCR V(D)J gene usage (Sharon et al., 2016; Gao et al., 2019) and has been associated with clusters of shared receptors in response to Epstein-Barr virus epitope (DeWitt et al., 2018).
 Other studies have reported biases in V(D)J gene usage (Zvyagin et al., 2014; Qi et al., 2016; Rubelt et al., 2016; Pogorelyy et al., 2018; Tanno et al., 2020; Fischer et al., 2021), N-insertion lengths (Rubelt et al., 2016), and repertoire similarity in response to acute infection (Qi et al., 2016; Pogorelyy et al., 2018) for monozygotic twins.
 While this work clearly illustrates that genetic similarity implies TCR repertoire similarity, the extent to which specific variations are associated with V(D)J recombination probabilities has not been fully explored.